ThisTestUser/FarLandsChronicles/Chapter 6 - The Far Lands Reborn (1.17-1.18)/Part 1 - Far Lands in 1.17.md

 ![17Farther3](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch6/17Farther3.png)

 Interestingly, the terrain below ground is almost entirely water (even before the farther lands start), with only a slab of deepslate in between.
 All the holes in the terrain are the result of cave carvers.
+The pool of lava below still exists, but is covered by a soild wall of deepslate.

+Note that the slab of deepslate is caused by the mod's patch for aquifers.

 ![17Farther4](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch6/17Farther4.png)